 - Never underestimate the value of a good rewrite.
 Or two.
 Or three.
 Or four.

-- Even the best-selling authors have editors.
-Especially the bestselling authors.
+- Even the bestselling authors have editors.
+Especially bestselling authors.
 No, you cannot self-edit.
-Invest in Grammarly.
+Invest in Grammarly or ProWritingAid or similar.

 - Writing is a team effort.
 Publishing more so.
 You cannot do it all yourself.
 Ask for help.

 - The finished, edited, polished manuscript is the easy bit.
-Congratulations, now the real work starts.
+Congratulations, now the real work starts: cover design, layout design and… marketing!

 - Publishing is a lot more expensive than you think.
 If you want to go broke, write a book.
 If you want to go homeless, write fiction.

-- Lastly: rules are made to be broken, but never, ever, start a book, a chapter, or a sub-chapter with ‘it’.
+- Lastly: rules may be made to be broken, but never, ever, start a book, a chapter, or a subchapter with ‘it’.

 There you have it.
 I hope that helps.
 (Are you listening to yourself, Gerry?)